 6. Everything Turns Back to Pumpkins at Midnight (or Earlier)

-OK, that really only happens in Cinderella.
-But many localities do have strict noise ordinances which take effect promptly at 10:00pm or 11:00pm.
-If the music and partying continue just one minute past, you risk having cranky neighbor(s) calling the police.
+OK, that only happens in Cinderella.
+But many localities do have noise ordinances which take effect promptly at 10:00pm or 11:00pm.
+If the partying continues just one minute past, you risk having cranky neighbor(s) calling the police.

 I'm sure there's more advice to be shared for planning outdoor weddings.
 If you've done it yourself, or you're planning one now, comment with your own pointers below!